mce777/snips/apple/hidden_files.md

-##Show all files in Finder
+##Showing (or hiding again) hidden files in Finder

-By default, Finder hides certain filetypes (e.g. git, babelrc).
+By default, Finder hides certain filetypes (e.g. .git, .babelrc).

 To show them in Finder, enter the following in the terminal: